 14% don’t trust that insurers will pay

-Insurers paid 98% of all claims in 2020 – do I need to say more?
+Insurers paid 98% of claims in 2023 – do I need to say more?

 According to ABI, insurers paid a whopping £17 million equivalent per day in 2020 to help people and their families through financial difficulties, including due to mental health issues – because they had insurance.

 25% say they don’t understand protection to buy it